- Welcome to New Student Programs

 The Orientation staff encourages you to take full advantage of all that Orientation has to offer, including meeting your Orientation Advisor and fully participating in all events.
 We are excited to welcome you to our community, help ease your transition, and show you the many opportunities at Geneseo.

-January orientation is a one-day program in which new students learn about campus life and academic expectations.
+January orientation is designed to introduce new students and their families to campus life and academic expectations.
 Each student will have an appointment with a faculty advisor to register for spring classes.
-Students should plan to arrive for orientation at 8am and stay until 9pm.
+Students should plan to attend the entire program and all events.

 If you do not attend orientation, your class schedule will be assigned by the Dean of the College.

-The orientation fee of $75.00 includes materials, programs, advising, lunch and dinner for students.
-The deadline for orientation registration is January 4, 2013.
+The orientation fee of $75.00 includes materials, programs, advising, and meals for students.
+The deadline for orientation registration is January 6, 2014.

 You cannot register for Orientation until you have paid your college deposit and received the Admissions Office confirmation letter that contains your Geneseo email address and ID number; and until you have affirmed the Student Code of Conduct.

-To sign up for orientation online with a credit card click here.
-(Prefered method of payment).
+To sign up for orientation online, click here.

 Every student at SUNY Geneseo is expected to adhere to the College’s Code of Conduct.
 New students cannot register for classes until they have read and affirmed the Code.
 The link below will take you to an abbreviated version of Geneseo’s Code of Conduct and instructions for affirmation.